apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/outputstream.md

 to the number of available bytes —but never larger.
 This is a guarantee which is also held

-The standard technique to determine whether a file is updated is:
+One Algorithm to determine whether a file in HDFS is updated is:

 1. Remember the last read position `pos` in the file, using `0` if this is the initial read.